Choc'late Allen

-Recently, in addition to the continuation of her Taking Personal Responsibility movement, as an activist, she has been visiting several schools in Jamaica; with the support of many UN agencies and other organizations.
-As an artist, Choc'late collaborated with Reggae artist Queen Ifrica in a song entitled "Friends".
-The song they Performed covers both the child and adult vision of friendship.
-The two performed the song at the first international night of the Reggae Summer Festival, and according to all reviews of the show, the collaboration was well received and very touching.
+Recently, in addition to the continuation of her Taking Personal Responsibility movement, as an activist, she has visited several schools in Jamaica; with the support of UN agencies and other organizations.
+As an artist, Choc'late collaborated with reggae artist Queen Ifrica in the song "Friends", which covers both a child and adult vision of friendship.
+The two performed the song at the first international night of the Reggae Summer Festival.